-Canon T5i versus Panasonic G7
+Canon T5i vs Panasonic G7

 The Canon EOS Rebel T5i (called Canon 700D in some regions) and the Panasonic Lumix DMC-G7 are two digital cameras that were officially introduced, respectively, in March 2013 and May 2015.
 The T5i is a DSLR, while the G7 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (T5i) and a Four Thirds (G7) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 15.8 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 15.8 MP.

 Body comparison: Canon T5i vs Panasonic G7

 The side-by-side display below illustrates the physical size and weight of the Canon T5i and the Panasonic G7.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.